My last post explored the instinctive movement patterns of babies.

 Aside from reading at bedtime, I'd say most of the bonding has happened outside, or on an adventure somewhere in nature.

-Your post reminds me a lot of contact improvisation fundamentals.
+Your post reminds me of contact improvisation fundamentals.

 Sitting on the ground is harder now.